smallgroupnotes/smallgroupnotes.github.io/docs/chosen2021/matthew.md

 ## For the kids
 * Read Matthew 9:9
 * Tax collectors were hated - they were allowed to collect more taxes than was required and keep the rest of the money
+* Watch "Matthew" (Episode 9 on Plex) from The Chosen

 ### After the video